atulya-kairati/artemis-express/README.md

 // connects launchSchema with "launches" collection const launchesModel = mongoose.model('Launch', launchSchema); // The name given is lowercased then pluralized by mongo
 ```
+***

+Note:
+> It is a good idea to create a seperate test database and connect to that during a test.